 The green technologies diploma program shares a set of core courses that can be registered and followed at any of the joint universities.
 Each major specialization will also include a number of required specialization courses and one or two elective courses depending on the major.
 The admission procedures, teaching and examination regulations and academic calendars at universities are carefully coordinated.
-The program will include a major e-learning format through blended and online offering of courses.
+The program will include a major e-learning format through the blended and online offering of courses.

 The program is offered online for most courses except for the elective labs*.